moonfux/BlinkRGB/README.md

-Now this is Demo blinker
+Now this is Demo blinker for ESP32

 Project internrt-led-clock